 Information sheet - Fauna and cockatoo surveys in the karri forest (PDF 465 KB)

 We have developed a procedure for ensuring no Type 2 old-growth karri forest is harvested.
-This procedure was last updated in June 2017 to provide a more succinct definition of Type 2 old-growth forest.
+This procedure was last updated in May 2018.
 This procedure is available here:

 - Procedure 47 - Identification, assessment, and demarcation of Type 2 old-growth karri forest (PDF 935 KB)